roomno308/roomno308.github.io/blog/MCMC.md

 So what does it mean for a shuffle to be "ideal"?
 Preferably, we would want our shuffle to have the following properties:

 - **Uniform Convergence:** No one has any extra "knowledge" about the shuffle i.e. each of the \\(n!\\) permutations of the cards are equally likely.
+It can also be viewed as this - given the topmost card, the next card is one of the remaining cards, all with equal probability (and so on).
 More formally, we want that the probability distribution of the shuffle is uniform over the set of all permutations.
 <!-- - We would want the final permutation that the shuffle results in to be uniformly randomly selected from all the (\\(n!\\)) possible permutations of the cards. -->
 - **Fast:** We would want our shuffle to converge "fast".
 Note that "fast" here doesn't mean the speed at which your tiny fingers can shuffle the cards; instead, it means fast algorithmically, i.e. in the lowest possible number of moves.